 The Carers Federation Adult Carer Support service provides a wide range of appropriate and impartial information and support for all carers across Nottinghamshire who look after someone with an illness, disability or frailty; or is experiencing mental health.
 Our team work with carers on an individual basis to identify what support they need, they will also refer and signpost to other relevant organisations where appropriate.

 The Carer's Council is a registered charity providing support to those people affected by mental ill health.
-They hold quarterly social meetings as well as occasional evening meetings, outings and other activities.
+They hold bi-monthly social meetings as well as occasional evening meetings, outings and other activities.
 There is no membership charge but voluntary contributions are welcome.

 To find out more, please contact Geoff Curtis.

-Telephone: 0115 963 1916
+Tel: 0115 963 1916

 The Support Group is free to attend and are open to anyone affected by bipolar, including family, friends and carers.
 Find out more about Bipolar UK support groups.